 The remaining categories represent more specifically the current applications, methodologies, strategies which underpin the broad aims of Data for Policy’s vision:

-- Data Technologies and Analytics for Policy and Governance – this track is concerned with data in its variety of forms and sources, and infrastructure and methods for its utilisation in policy and governance:
+This track is concerned with data in its variety of forms and sources, and infrastructure and methods for its utilisation in policy and governance:

 - Data sources: Personal and proprietary data, administrative data and official statistics, open and public data, organic vs designed data, sensory and mobile data, digital footprints, crowdsourced data, and other relevant data;